 21.3.1 A study group may consider and adopt draft new or revised Recommendations, when the draft texts have been prepared and made available in all the official languages sufficiently in advance of the study group meeting.

-21.3.2 A rapporteur's group or any other group which feels that its draft new or revised Recommendation(s) is (are) sufficiently mature can send the text to the study group chairman to start the adoption procedure according to § 21.3.3 below.
+21.3.2 A working group or rapporteur's group or any other group which feels that its draft new or revised Recommendation(s) is (are) sufficiently mature can send the text to the study group chairman to start the adoption procedure according to § 21.3.3 below.

 21.3.3 Upon request of the study group chairman, the Director of the Telecommunication Development Bureau shall explicitly indicate, in a circular, the intention to seek approval of new or revised Recommendations under this procedure for adoption at a study group meeting.
 The circular shall include the specific intent of the proposal in summarized form.
 Reference shall be provided to the document where the text of the draft new or revised Recommendation may be found.